Trusted WordPress tutorials, when you need them most.

 2. Create a Complete Backup of Your WordPress Site

-The first thing you should do is create a complete backup of your WordPress site.
+Before anything else, the first thing you should do is create a complete backup of your WordPress site.

 Backups allow you to restore your WordPress site easily when something goes wrong.
 They are your first and most important defense against security threats, hacking, and data loss.